mateusz58/Library/README.md

 # Library

-Basic C# project in WindowsFroms for Selling Items in Bookstore
+Basic C# project in WindowsFroms for Selling Books in Bookstore